genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 15min
 :::

-Add the Moon control button to the header that when clicked calls the `onDarkModeToggle` function which is already defined in `main.ts`.
+Add the Moon control button to the header that, when clicked, calls the `onDarkModeToggle`.
+This function is already defined in **main.ts**.

 :::tip
-The last example we showed how to add the Misc Control button, now you need to do it considering the Moon one.
+In the last example we showed how to add the Misc Control button.
+Now you need to do this considering the Moon one.
 :::